Jony-17/Jony-17/README.md

 ## 👋 Hi, I'm João Araújo

+- 🎓 Currently: Degree in Computer Engineering at Instituto Superior Politécnico de Gaya
-- 👀 Looking to improve more and more in the Front-end
+- 👀 Looking to improve more my web development skills

 ### Technologies that I'm used to working with and some that I have been studying
 <div style="display: inline_block"><br/>